 Royer Berthiot Prontor Reflex 50/2,8 leaf shutter fixed lens.

 A long but wonderfully smooth winder travel.
-Shutter release button to the left.
+The shutter release button is to the left.

 1958: Japan: Minolta SR 2: